Wealth manager ends association with Neil Woodford’s firm

 The leading wealth management company removed Mr Woodford’s mandate from a series of funds, which reportedly represented 40% of the £8.6 billion under his oversight, on Wednesday.

-One of Britain’s leading stock pickers, Mr Woodward has endured a nightmare week after it was announced trading on his multi-billion pound flagship fund had been suspended amid a surge in redemptions.
+One of Britain’s leading stock pickers, Mr Woodford has endured a nightmare week after it was announced trading on his multi-billion pound flagship fund had been suspended amid a surge in redemptions.

 The investor said he was “extremely sorry” in a video message and insisted Woodford Investment Management had a plan in place to stabilise the fund.